Flying Control Conversion

 |The picture above right shows the dual parallel wired car batteries and just visible is the inverter in the bottom of the right section.
 Below right is the completed radio, just needing a mounting base.
 The wooden base was designed to lift the radio up in the Jeep to make it more visible, but it also allowed a neat storage area under it that holds a couple of bottles of water for the Jeep radiator, some fuel additive and a container with the side door screws in.
 Having the radio hinge like this also allows access to the rear locker located under the end of the radio.|

 11th '08 - Aldis Lamp

-Rupert gave me a spare Air Ministry Aldis Signalling Lamp, which I refurbished, and is now working from the batteries inside the BC-348 Radio.
-A storage clip has been mounted to the roof of the Jeep.
-The green undercoat was all I had at the time and it has since been painted black.
+Rupert gave me a spare Air Ministry Aldis Signalling Lamp, which I refurbished, and made an adapter to hold a new bulb.
+It is wired through a socket under the radio, linked to the Jeep 24 volt batteries.
+A storage clip has been mounted to the roof bows of the Jeep to hang the lamp when not in use.

 31st '08 - Radio Aerial

 As the aerial needs to fit the left side of the Jeep, the first job was to move the flagstaff mounting point to the right side of the Jeep.
 This will prevent the flag from wrapping itself around the aerial.
 In addition to moving the base support, I added another tube to the follow me frame to support the upper end of the flagstaff.